 Protects You from Injuries:

-The primary inspiration for the development of the Swiss Bar was the prevalence of shoulder and wrist injuries among bench press athletes.
+The Swiss Bar’s primary inspiration for the development was the prevalence of shoulder and wrist injuries among bench press athletes.

 Because your shoulders are involved in so many motions, especially pressing and pulling, this grip and bar style can help you maintain stability in your shoulder joints, reducing the risk of injury and discomfort.